Last date modified: 2026-Jun-29

 Running a Restore job

-After you click the Run Job button for an already existing Restore job, ARM will display job in progress screen with main status of the job, detailed stage part, archive settings, and actionable panel on the right.
+After you click the Run Job button for an already existing Restore job, ARM displays the job in progress screen with main status of the job, detailed stage information, archive settings, and actionable panel on the right.

-On the top of the page, you can see the job's phase overall status with the following information:
+At the top of the page, you can view the job's phase overall status with the following information:

 • Status—status of the job.